justincui/ctypes_ext/README.md

 # ctypes_ext
-extension to ctypes
+An extension to ctypes.

+# Features
-provide an easy way to define complex binary structures. provide a wrapper to make an object immutable.
+* provide an easy way to define complex binary structures.
+* provide a wrapper to make an object immutable.

 ## Demo
 ```python